 [Marvo 24:22] says that, “This is how the nation was built.
 It was built on our dispossession.”
 The difference though with us and the US is that they have a very messy ventilation of these issues through the public sphere that we don’t have.
 From Jim Crow through the lynching era, to the LBJ era, the Civil Rights era to today, we don’t have the same kind of sophisticated public debates and discussions on race and racism.

 Ginger: Just talking about institutional and structural racism, you were recently reported in the press talking about Aboriginal kids in the care system.
 [25:00] What is your major concern there, Megan.

-Megan: Yeah.
+Professor Megan Davis: Yeah.
 So, that was a two-year enquiry and I’ve got multiple concerns about that system.
 I think it’s very similar to the criminal justice system.
 They’re both regulatory systems.
 It’s such a part of our legal system, our day-to-day lives that we don’t even see it.
 So, one of the key findings from the report, which I raised as a deep concern is the way in which the court system doesn’t go behind the files of a caseworker.

 So, this happened in Queensland under the Carmody Inquiry as well that caseworkers are lying in their files and there’s no evidence to back up the removal.
 But the court doesn’t go behind the file, so the kid gets removed.
 Now, the State is meant to be a model litigant and we found a number of examples like this, as Queensland did.

 So, Queensland kind of separated out the work so that facts caseworkers and facts lawyers had to send the evidence to the Attorney General and the Attorney General checks the evidence to make sure that you’re not lying to the court.
 Well, that’s just one tiny example in the way in which the processes that are set up [26:00] in the institution actually facilitate this really terribly unfair system.